jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

   - fave
 hnUrl: 'https://news.ycombinator.com/item?id=19768072'
 hnUpvotes: 1046
+summary: >-
+  A new phishing technique that displays a fake URL bar in Chrome for mobile.
+A key innovation is the "scroll jail" that traps the user in a fake browser.
 ---

 Welcome to HSBC, the world's seventh-largest bank!
 Of course, the page you're reading isn't actually hosted on `hsbc.com`;